 The Raspberry Pi is different from microcontrollers like the Arduino; it is a full scale computer in a tiny package.
 The Raspberry Pi 4 Model b with 4 GB of memory can handle tasks that formerly required desktop computers or Chromebooks.

-The College of Copmputing and Software Engineering (CCSE) offers three or more Raspberry Pi Teacher Workshops each year.
+The College of Computing and Software Engineering (CCSE) offers several Raspberry Pi Teacher Workshops each year.
 Teachers complete a "guided experimentation" project with a Raspberry Pi, then design and complete a project of their own.
 Finally, they work with others to complete a group project of their own design.

 Workshop participants take away a teacher kit containing a Raspberry Pi 3 Model B+, case, power supply, and parts pack to use in their classrooms.
 The workshops are offered free of charge to qualified teachers.
 We are able to offer these workshops free because of grants and some generous contributions by individual donors.
 (If you would like to support this effort, we would welcome your donation.)